-Prior to the 15th Century England had no permanent navy to defend it from sea-borne aggression.
+Prior to the 15th Century, England had no permanent navy to defend it from sea-borne aggression.
 Instead five ports in the South East - the region most vulnerable to invasion - contracted with the Crown to provide a defensive fleet when required.
-In return, they enjoyed extensive privileges, including the exemption from various taxes.

-The Cinque Ports were a collection of ports on the east coast of England which - from early times - were granted, by charter, a number of Crown prerogatives in return for providing a ship service to the Crown.
-The earliest charter still exisiting dates from 1278.
+The earliest charter still existing dates from 1278.
 However, there may have existed charters granted by sovereigns to some - or all - of the Cinque Ports going back to the time of Edward the Confessor (1042-66).

 A Royal Charter of 1155 established the ports to maintain ships ready for the Crown in case of need.
 The chief obligation laid upon the ports, as a corporate duty, was to provide 57 ships for 15 days' service to the king annually, each port fulfilling a proportion of the whole duty.
 In return the towns received the following privileges:

 Exemption from tax and tolls; self-government; permission to levy tolls, punish those who shed blood or flee justice, punish minor offences, detain and execute criminals both inside and outside the port's jurisdiction, and punish breaches of the peace; and possession of lost goods that remain unclaimed after a year, goods thrown overboard, and floating wreckage.

 The leeway given to the Cinque Ports, and the turning of a blind eye to misbehavior, led to smuggling, though of course common everywhere at this time becoming more or less one of the dominant industries.

 The Five Cinque Ports are:

 Two "Antient Towns"